ddvega/rclone_sync/README.md

 # rclone_sync

-This application a python application that uses rclone to interact with a remote database.
+This is a python application that uses rclone to interact with a remote database.
 Before using this application, please you make sure you do the following:
 1. install rclone https://rclone.org/downloads/
 2. add configuration for cloud_remote e.g https://rclone.org/pcloud/
    *instead of using `remote` name as shown in the tutorial, make sure you use e.g `pcloud` as the name.*